 The name Khazad-Dum was borrowed from ‘The Lord of the Rings’.
 This cave, in Mount Field National Park, is representative of the deep caves in the Maydena area in South-West Tasmania.
 At 320m deep, Khazad-Dum is one of the deepest potholes in Australia.
 This cave is too dangerous for inexperienced people to enter.
 This is a limited access cave with permits issued only to recognised speleological groups.

 In order to protect them, a permit is required to enter certain caves.
 Entry to limited access caves is only available to members of clubs affiliated with the Australian Speleological Federation.

-For permit information, contact the Mole Creek Field Centre for information on northern caves, and for southern caves, contact the Huonville Field Centre.
+For permit information, contact the Great Western Tiers Field Centre for information on northern caves, and for southern caves, contact the Huonville Field Centre.